yifding/hetseq/README.md

 This is our coding implementation for the paper:

 >Yifan Ding, Nicholas Botzer, Tim Weninger (2020).
-HetSeq: Distributed GPU Training on Heterogeneous Infrastructure, to appear.
+HetSeq: Distributed GPU Training on Heterogeneous Infrastructure, Proc. of Association for the Advancement of Artificial Intelligence (AAAI) Innovative Application of Artificial Intelligence, February 2021.

 Author: Yifan Ding (yding4@nd.edu)